Proper Employee Classification And Payroll Practices

 - Improperly calculating a bonus with regard to overtime wages

-Committing one or many of these mistakes may result in a Department of Labor investigation, a lawsuit and/or cost an employer thousands to millions of dollars in damages.
+Committing one or many of these employment law mistakes may cost an employer thousands to millions of dollars in damages.

 The Protection You Need